baethon/phln/docs/methods.md

 Below is list of `Phln` methods which are not considered as a macro.
-They cannot be referenced using `P::ref()` and they're not curried.

 ## alias
 `(String, String) -> Null`